In this episode, we cover product and lifestyle photography for your Amazon FBA listing.

 Editing Your Photos

 Editing is often the scariest part to most people.
 Of course, if you know how to use Adobe Photoshop or Lightroom, then that’s great.
-But you can get similar results by using mobile apps like VSCO or photo editing built into your phone.
+But you can get similar results by using mobile apps like Instasize or photo editing built into your phone.
 You can also use a basic online editor such as Gimp.
 Check out this great post on DIY product photography which covers basic editing using an iPhone.

 Working with a Professional